When will we start traveling again?

 There are many more changes in addition to this (hand washing, sanitizing, food preparation—you name it and our partners have thought of it), and we’d be happy to provide more information if you’re interested in joining this great adventure.

 Mostly, we think this trip could feel like a fresh start.
 Nature is healing, calming, and rejuvenating.
-Being in the company of other women around a campfire under the stars just might remind you that not everything is cancelled.
+Being in the company of other women around a campfire under the stars just might remind you that not everything is canceled.
 Nature is always there for you.

 We know that taking your next trip is a deeply personal decision, but whenever that is, we are here for you.